-A research team reporting in the Proceedings of the National Academy of Sciences in 2007, suggested that, even though the wild boar was indigenous to the Paris basin, until the LBK culture came along, there were no domesticated swine in Europe.
+A research team reporting in 2007 (Larson et al. 2007), suggested that, even though the wild boar was indigenous to the Paris basin, until the LBK culture came along, there were no domesticated swine in Europe.
 Genetics indicate that although many of today's pigs are related to the European wild boar, they are also related to the Sus scrofa of the Near East.

 There is, however, evidence that European wild boars were introduced into the Near Eastern domesticates soon after their arrival in Europe.
 This process, known as retrogression (meaning successful breeding of domesticated and wild animals), produced the European domestic pig, which was spread out from Europe in many places replacing the domesticated Near Eastern swine.

-So, based on this research, pigs, like sheep and goats, originally derive from central Asia, where they were domesticated perhaps as early as 11,000 BC, and definitely present at sites such as Hallam Çemi, Çayönü Tepesi, and Neval Çori in eastern Turkey as early as 7000 BC.
+So, based on recent research, pigs, like sheep and goats, originally derive from central Asia, where they were domesticated perhaps as early as 11,000 years ago, and are definitely present at sites such as Hallam Çemi, Çayönü Tepesi, and Neval Çori in eastern Turkey as early as 7000 BC.